This is why Red Bull Rampage is the Super Bowl of mountain biking

 Fluidity and control: The smoother, faster and more aggressive, the higher the final points will be.

-Amplitude: Air time – how big does the athlete go, and how much do they make of the airtime?
+Amplitude: Air time – how big does the rider go, and how much do they make of the airtime?

 5 min